-Large accelerated filer Accelerated filer 1 Non-accelerated filer Smaller reporting company $\checkmark$ Emerging growth company If an emerging growth company, indicate by check m 13(a) of the Exchange Act. $\hfill\square$ nark if the registrant has elected not to use the extended transition period for complying with any new or r evised financial accounting standards provided pursuant to Sect tion
+Large accelerated filer Accelerated filer \checkmark Non-accelerated filer Smaller reporting company \checkmark Emerging growth company 1 .
+1

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

-Yes 🗌 No 🖉 Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT NASDAQ As of May 3, 2019, there were 30,420,532 shares of our Common Stock, par value \$0.00001 per share, outstanding.
+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT The Nasdaq Stock Market As of August 2, 2019, there were 30.637.520 shares of our Common Stock, par value \$0.00001 per share, outstanding.

-ENERGOUS CORPORATION FORM 10-Q FOR THE THREE MONTHS ENDED MARCH 31, 2019
+ENERGOUS CORPORATION FORM 10-Q FOR THE THREE MONTHS ENDED JUNE 30, 2019